romeoquoi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This is a shell variable expansion task
+This is a shell variable expansion task an dits good